pcrane70/jagger8/README.md

 ==========

 This is fork of [Jagger](https://github.com/griddynamics/jagger) load testing tool.
-Current fork is addressed to migrate to latest version of java(java 8) and third-party dependencies like springframework, jaspperreports, etc.
+Current fork is addressed to migrate to latest version of java(java 8) and third-party dependencies which should be changed to be compatible with java8 like springframework, hibernate, jaspperreports.

 List of uprades:
-* Java - from 8 to 6.
-Done.
+* *Java* - from *6* to *8*.
-* Spring framework - from 3.1.4.RELEASE to 4.2.2.RELEASE.
-Done.
+* *Spring Framework* - from 3.1.4.RELEASE to 4.2.2.RELEASE
-* Hibernate - from 3.5.4-Final to 4.3.11-Final.
-Done.
+* *Hibernate* - from 3.5.2.Final to 3.6.9.Final
-* Slf4j - from 1.5.2 to 1.7.5.
-Done.
+* *JasperReports* - from 4.0.1 to 6.1.1
-* Jasperreports - from 4.0.1 to 6.1.1.
-Migration is in progress
+* *Slf4j* - from 1.5.2 to 1.7.5

 ### Project state
-Migration to java8 is done, but migration of thirdparty dependencies is in progress.
+Is not realised but is able to be built from source with option *-Dmaven.javadoc.skip=true*

-Theoretically this fork will be transferred to griddynamics Jagger repository when work will done.
+When fixes related to javadoc generation will be finished, then theoretically this fork will be transferred to griddynamics Jagger repository.